up42/up42-py/docs/structure.md

     === "JobCollection"

-        The JobCollection class enables access to [results of multiple jobs as one object](../examples/advanced/ship-identification/).
+        The JobCollection class enables access to [results of multiple jobs](analytics.md).
 A job is an instance of a workflow.
-A job collection is created as the result of [running multiple jobs in parallel](../reference/workflow-reference/#run_jobs_parallel).
+A job collection is the results of multiple jobs as one object.

         ```python
-        jobcollection = up42.initialize_jobcollection(job_ids=["12345", "6789"])
+        jobcollection = up42.initialize_jobcollection(job_ids=["0479cdb8-99d0-4de1-b0e2-6ff6b69d0f68", "a0d443a2-41e8-4995-8b54-a5cc4c448227"])
         ```

+        You can also create a job collection by [running jobs in parallel](../../reference/workflow-reference/#run_jobs_parallel).

         See available attributes and functions on the [JobCollection](jobcollection-reference.md) reference page:
         <ul>
             <li>`info`</li>